 Mrs. Theodore Jester, Mrs. George Koch, Mrs. Ray Leopold, Mrs. D. Walter Myers,

 Mrs. R.C.
-Niehaus, Mrs. William W. Pope, Mrs. Robert Preston, Mrs. Arnold Rennebarth, Mrs. Edwin J. Stoecklin, and Mrs. Frank L. Westerman and Miss Sarah M. Clore.
+Niehaus, Mrs. William W. Pope, Mrs. Robert Preston, Mrs. Arnold Rennebarth, Mrs. Edwin J. Stoecklin, Mrs. Frank L. Westerman and Miss Sarah M. Clore.

 The chapter honors our patriot Colonel Richard Clough Anderson who was born on January 12, 1750, at Goldmine, Hanover County, Virginia, to Robert Anderson, the son of a Scottish immigrant, and Elizabeth Clough.
 Richard was educated at home and at the age of 16 entered into an apprenticeship with Patrick Coots, a local merchant.
 He served with the Hanover Minutemen and the 5th Virginia Regiment during the American Revolutionary War, and participated in the early reconnaissance efforts near Trenton on Christmas Day, 1776.
 In June 1783, he was a charter member of the Society of the Cincinnati.